What is a forecourt separator?

-Count on Rewatec forecourt separators to get the job done right.
+Count on the Rewatec forecourt separator to get the job done right.
 With a glass-reinforced plastic (GRP) tank that resists corrosion, our high-performance solutions retain up to 10,000 L — exceeding the volume of an entire fuel truck compartment.

 Where are our forecourt separators used?

-Rewatec forecourt separators are most often solutions for:
+The Rewatec forecourt separator is most often a solution for:

 - gas and petrol stations